-As new customers are acquired, new data sources, analysis tools, and integrated services are added to the BigBear.ai platform to support new industries and decision scenarios.
-Thus, every new engagement expands our capability baseline and opens the door to a considerable pipeline of new opportunities within that vertical market and within adjacent markets.
+We are continuing to grow our customer base in our three markets: supply chains & logistics, cybersecurity, and autonomous systems.
+This is a focus area for us in 2023 as we find ways to apply our existing technology to new use cases and meet growing customer demand.
+As new use cases are onboarded, we expand our capabilities by adding new data sources, analysis tools, and integrated services to our platform to support new industries and decision scenarios.
+Thus, every new engagement expands our capability baseline and opens the door to a pipeline of new opportunities within that market and within adjacent markets.